 - Repeat for 3-5 sets of 6-12 reps.

 The dumbbell incline curl has some distinct benefits that conventional bicep exercises simply don’t provide.
 So here’s what you can look forward to when you perform seated incline curls on a consistent basis.

 Unlike the short (inner) head of the biceps, the long (outer) head crosses the shoulder joint and becomes more active when you curl with your arms behind your torso.
 This is significant because many lifters have comparatively worse long head development compared to that of their short head.

-So by performing incline dumbbell curls regularly, you'll naturally sculpt symmetrical arms by building more balanced biceps.
+So by performing incline dumbbell curls regularly and/or doing a separate outer bicep workout, you’ll naturally sculpt symmetrical arms by building more balanced biceps.

-Similarly, the long head is the part of the biceps that's responsible for creating the elusive bicep peak.
-Therefore, by making the DB incline curl one of your primary exercises, you'll also develop biceps that look fuller from every angle, especially when viewed in a flexed position from behind.
+Similarly, the long head is the part of the biceps that’s responsible for creating the elusive bicep peak.
+Therefore, by making the DB incline curl—the best exercise for bicep peak development—one of your primary movements, you’ll also develop biceps that look fuller from every angle, especially when viewed in a flexed position from behind.